Making the Most of Art Gallery Shows and Exhibits:

 Understanding and Working with Gallery Owners

-From the moment you get a show, for as long as your relationship lasts with the gallery, the the owner acts on your behalf.
+* From the moment you get a show and for as long as your relationship with the gallery lasts, the the owner acts on your behalf.
 That's obvious.
 What's not so obvious is that you get a knowledgeable art world professional to dialogue with on a continuing basis.
 When you need help, you get it, especially when you're just starting out.
 Marsea Goldberg of New Image Art Gallery in Los Angeles, for example, goes especially far to nurture artists when she spots talent.
 She expects plenty, but at the same time, she believes in the artists she shows, honors that belief, and supports them every step of the way.
 Working with artists "is like a critique in art school," Goldberg says, "where you both sit down and duke it out."
 Discussions might get difficult, times might get tough, but when Goldberg commits, she's there.
 As an artist, you can't do much better than that in terms of garnering support for what you're doing.

 But wait; there's more.
 The best gallery owners spot trends, recognize talent and sometimes even influence tastes.
 Simply put, they've got a grip on what kinds of art the universe wants to see.
-The more talented gallery owners are skilled at envisioning what artists are capable of, often even ahead of the artists themselves, and are able to apply that vision to the big picture.
+The more talented gallery owners are skilled at envisioning what artists are capable of, at times even ahead of the artists themselves, and are able to apply that vision to the big picture.
 This means that if you get confused, falter or lose direction, your gallery can provide overview, perspective, stability or just plain support.
 For Marsea Goldberg, this doesn't mean directing the artist as much as it means being there.
 The show is offered, the partnership is created, she stands back and lets things happen-- but she's never far from the action.
 This degree of access to a knowledgeable professional is invaluable to an artist.

 There you go.
 Understand the underpinnings of the gallery system and prosper.
 The better you do, the further you get.